- Having your own backyard batting cage is a great way to increase practice time

 Choosing the Right Framing Materials

 Lower priced batting cages tend to use either 100% flexible fiberglass rods or some mixture of thin steel poles for side support and fiberglass as top cross members.
+I would avoid any kinds of PVC-like materials, no matter how they are treated, as left out in the sun, they will ultimately become brittle.

 This is the material I chose to work with for my custom built best backyard batting cage setup.